Pros and Cons of Medical Transcription Companies

 Focus on the Patient

-Being able to outsource the note-taking process allows doctors to retrain their focus on the patient rather than their notepad.
-We’ve discussed how a doctor's presence in the exam room can significantly impact perceived quality of care, but it’s worth repeating.
+Being able to outsource the note-taking process allows providers to retrain their focus on the patient rather than their notepad.
+We’ve discussed how a clinician's presence in the exam room can significantly impact perceived quality of care, but it’s worth repeating.
 Being present and making eye contact builds rapport and trust with a patient.
-When a doctor is staring at a notepad or computer screen throughout the entire visit, breaking down social barriers can be difficult.
-To a certain degree, medical transcriptionists allow doctors to get back to delivering intimate care.
+When a provider is staring at a notepad or computer screen throughout the entire visit, breaking down social barriers can be difficult.
+To a certain degree, medical transcriptionists allow clinicians to get back to delivering intimate care.

 Reduced Functional Creep